Opinion: NBA Sidelines Free Speech In Favor Of China

 But the league's apologies for Daryl Morey's free speech in support of Hong Kong's protesters may have shown Americans just how much of our own free speech U.S. corporations are willing to surrender to keep doing business with China.

 NBA players have made public stands to support the Black Lives Matter movement and decry police brutality.
 Seventy-four percent of the players in the NBA are African American.
 About 20% are from other countries.
-The league has stood up for players and coaches who criticize U.S. political figures, and NBA commissioner Adam Silver has spoken proudly of what he's called their "sense of an obligation, social responsibility, a desire to speak up."
+The league has stood up for players and coaches who criticize U.S. political figures, and NBA Commissioner Adam Silver has spoken proudly of what he has called their "sense of an obligation, social responsibility, a desire to speak up."

 But protesters in Hong Kong and jailed dissidents all over China might tell the NBA how speaking up has cost them a lot more than money.

-Note: A previous version of the audio and Web version of this column incorrectly said the NBA may make more than $4 billion in China this year.
-That is the value of the league's overall business in the country.